jexxa-projects/JexxaArchetypes/src/main/resources/archetype-resources/README-GitHub.md

 ${hash}${hash} Init GitHub repository

 * Create Repository via following [URL](https://github.com/new)
-  * Set reposotiry name to ${projectName}
+  * Set repository name to ${projectName}
   * Set visibility of the project.
-Note: In order to use GitHub's container registry ghcr, make your repository public or ensure that you have billing plan including access to ghcr.
+Note: In order to use GitHub's container registry ghcr, either make your repository public or ensure that you have billing plan including access to ghcr.
-  * Set owner for this project which is either your account, or one of your organizations
+  * Set owner for this project which is either your GitHub account, or one of your GitHub organizations
+  * __For simplicity reason, please do not add any other files such as a README, LICENSE, or .gitignore before finishing remainging steps in this section__
-* On local command line enter project directory and enter
+* On your local system execute following commands in the project directory:
     ```
     git init
     git add .